hillaryychan/COMP6443/notes/05_Client-Side.md

 **DOM-based XSS** occurs when an application contains some client-side JavaScript that processes data from an untrusted source in an unsafe way, usually by writing the data back to the DOM.

-The workflow of a stored XSS:
+The workflow of a DOM-based XSS:

 ![dom xss workflow](../imgs/04-1-22_dom-xss-workflow.png)

-The details of a dom XSS:
+The details of a DOM-based XSS:

 ![dom xss details](../imgs/04-1-23_dom-xss-details.png)